The ideas, research, and actions from across Harvard University aimed at creating equitable opportunities for success and prosperity.

 A time of reckoning

-Celebrated annually in the African American community but unfamiliar to many Americans, Juneteenth commemorates the end of slavery in the United States.
+Celebrated annually in the African American community but unfamiliar to many other communities, Juneteenth commemorates the end of slavery in the United States.
 We asked members of the Harvard community what Juneteenth means to them.

 “Unequal” is a multi-part series highlighting the work of Harvard faculty, staff, students, alumni, and researchers on issues of race and inequality across the United States.